dog-days/create-react-boilerplate-app/README.md

 After the development  environment started,then you can visit `http://localhost:8888/api/test.js` to get api json contents.

+Want more config,we can create `config/proxy.js` by running `yarn || npm run cover proxy.js`  or create the file manually.

-Want more config,we can create `config/proxy.js`.The format is same as webpack-dev-server [proxy](https://webpack.js.org/configuration/dev-server/#devserver-proxy).
+The format is same as webpack-dev-server [proxy](https://webpack.js.org/configuration/dev-server/#devserver-proxy).

 ```js
 module.exports = {